TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 2 ^ 3                   ## power (coefficient and exponent need not be positive nor integer)
 ```

-If you hate to memorize precedence tables or want to change the order of operations, you
+If you hate to memorize precedence tables (I do) or want to change the order of operations, you
   can enclose parts of the expression in parentheses (per the usual mathematical conventions)
   to ensure execution in the order you intend: